FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_walks/Walk-M.md

 title: "Walk M: The Cambridge Edition"
 walk_byline: "We’ll experience the project's methods by using surrogate sites and views of Cambridge itself as we think about how the local landscape has, or indeed hasn't, changed."
 layout: walk
-excerpt: "On this ‘Cambridge Edition’ we’ll experience the project's methods by using surrogate sites as well as events in Cambridge itself as we think about how the local landscape has, or indeed hasn't, changed."
+excerpt: "We’ll experience the project's methods by using surrogate sites and views of Cambridge as we think about how the local landscape has, or indeed hasn't, changed."
 preview: https://walking-the-landscape.fitzmuseum.cam.ac.uk/images/walks/Constable-Kings_preview.jpg
 image: https://walking-the-landscape.fitzmuseum.cam.ac.uk/images/walks/Constable-Kings.jpg
 alt: 'Kings College Chapel and Constable's Stoke-by-Neyland print in augmented reality'